NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release: An Introduction to -DP Framework

 \subsection{Subsampling with $f$-Differential Privacy}

 The subsampling technique will select a random subset of data to conduct private data analysis.
-A natural sampling scheme is Poisson sampling, which selects each record with probability $p$ independently and outputs a subset with random size.
+A natural sampling scheme is PS, which selects each record with probability $p$ independently and outputs a subset with random size.

-\begin{Def} (Poisson subsampling in \citep{zhu2019poission}) Given a dataset $S$ of size $n$, the procedure Poisson subsampling outputs a subset of the data $\{S_i | a_i=1, i \in [n] \}$ by sampling $ a_i \sim Bernoulli(p)$ independently for $i = 1, ..., n$. \end{Def}
+\begin{Def} (Poisson subsampling in \citet{zhu2019poission}) Given a dataset $S$ of size $n$, the procedure Poisson subsampling outputs a subset of the data $\{S_i | a_i=1, i \in [n] \}$ by sampling $ a_i \sim Bernoulli(p)$ independently for $i = 1, ..., n$. \end{Def}

-\begin{Def} (Uniform subsampling in \citep{wang2019subsampled}) Given a dataset $S$ of size $n$, the procedure Uniform subsampling outputs a random sample from the uniform distribution over all subsets of $X$ of size $m$. \end{Def}
+\begin{Def} (Uniform subsampling in \citet{wang2019subsampled}) Given a dataset $S$ of size $n$, the procedure Uniform subsampling outputs a random sample from the uniform distribution over all subsets of $S$ of size $m$. \end{Def}

-Unlike \citep{dpmix}, which chooses Uniform sampling, we will choose the Poisson sampling scheme in this paper for two reasons.
-First, compared with Uniform subsampling, Poisson sampling scheme could enjoy a tighter privacy analysis.
-Theorem 6 in \citep{zhu2019poission} shows there is a lower bound for $\epsilon$ under uniform sampling scheme.
-While \citep{wang2019subsampled} proves such lower bound is also an upper bound for Gaussian mechanism when we switch to Poisson sampling.
+Unlike \citet{dpmix}, who choose Uniform sampling, we will choose the PS scheme in this paper for two reasons.
+First, compared with Uniform subsampling, PS scheme could enjoy a tighter privacy analysis.
+Theorem 6 in \citet{zhu2019poission} shows a lower bound for $\epsilon$ under Uniform sampling scheme.
+While \citet{wang2019subsampled} prove such lower bound is also an upper bound for Gaussian mechanism when we switch to PS.
 That shows the Poisson sub-sampling scheme is at least as tight as Uniform sub-sampling.
 Second, Poisson subsampling under GDP has a closed-form expression for privacy budget and noise.

 Next, we introduce how to deal with subsampling in $f$-DP framework and why the analysis is tight.
-Realizing that the un-selected data is not released thus in perfect protection, Proposition A.1 in \citep{bu2020deep} states the trade-off function of sub-sampled mechanism satisfies the following property.
+Realizing that the un-selected data is not released and thus in perfect protection, Proposition A.1 in \citet{bu2020deep} states the trade-off function of sub-sampled mechanism satisfies the following property.
 Let $f_p:=pf+(1-p)Id$ and $M\circ Sample_{p}$ denotes the subsampled mechanism, we have: